notyy/spider4everyone/README.md

-# spider4everyone
-a internet spider framework
+an internet spider framework written in scala.